Microsoft inaugurates new campus in Hyderabad, inks pact with T'gana govt for AI push

 "This expansion will provide state-of-the-art infrastructure to our teams enabling them to innovate and develop next-generation AI products," he said.

-He thanked the Chief Minister Revanth Reddy and IT Minister D Sridhar Babu for attending the event.
+He thanked Chief Minister Revanth Reddy and IT Minister D Sridhar Babu for attending the event.